claceio/clace/README.md

 - Support for OAuth2 based login.
 - Support for SSO with SAML.
 - All plugins are internal (built into Clace binary) currently.
 The plan is to move to an external plugin model, plugins being loaded dynamically using [go-plugin](https://github.com/hashicorp/go-plugin).
-- Support for github integration, apps being deployed from artifacts directly loaded from github.
-- SQLite is used as the metadata storage currently.
+- SQLite is used for metadata storage currently.
 Support for postgres and other systems is planned.
-- Preview mode for app updates, to check whether changes work before making them live.
+- Staging mode for app updates, to verify whether changes work before making them live.
 - Support for workflow jobs, which would have a form based interface with limited customizability, but with support for triggered and scheduled execution.
 - Support for application data persistance.
 - UI interface for Clace admin operations.